gabeoh/CarND-P01-LaneLines/P1_writeup.md

 **2. Early Pruning**

-As far as we are only concerned with detecting lane lines from the image, only about a quarter of the image contains meaningful information.
+As far as we are concerned with detecting lane lines only, about a quarter of the image contains meaningful information.

 In the later step, the pipeline filter out the portions of processed images that are outside of the region of interest.
 By pruning earlier, the performance of